CDCgov/cfa-epinow2-pipeline/README.md

 It reads from a standardized input format and writes to a standardized output format.
 It enhances `{EpiNow2}` to support cloud deployments, further logging, and standardization of the R environment.

-Note: This package standardizes how `{EpiNow2}` integrates into CFA's pipeline but does _not_ manage pipeline deployment or kickoff, data extraction and transformation, or output visualization.
+Note: This package standardizes how `{EpiNow2}` integrates into CFA's pipeline but does _not_ manage postprocessing, data extraction and transformation, or output visualization.

 ## Components

 This package implements functions for:

 1. [**Configuration**](https://cdcgov.github.io/cfa-epinow2-pipeline/reference/index.html#configuration): Loads parameters (e.g. prior distributions, generation intervals, right truncation) from a config passed at runtime.
-    - Configs are validated at runtime, but generated outside this package.
+    - Configs are validated at runtime, but generated in [a separate microservice](https://github.com/CDCgov/cfa-config-generator).
-1. [**Data load**]((https://cdcgov.github.io/cfa-epinow2-pipeline/reference/index.html#azure)): Reads input data from the CFA data lake or from a local environment and formats it for input to `{EpiNow2}`.
+1. [**Data load**](https://cdcgov.github.io/cfa-epinow2-pipeline/reference/index.html#azure): Reads input data from the CFA data lake or from a local environment and formats it for input to `{EpiNow2}`.
-    - Paths are specified via the config.
+    - Paths to data files are specified via the config.
 1. [**Parameters**](https://cdcgov.github.io/cfa-epinow2-pipeline/reference/index.html#parameter): Loads validated generation interval, delay interval, and right truncation distributions from from the CFA data lake or from a local environment and formats them for use in `{EpiNow2}`.
 1. [**Model run**](https://cdcgov.github.io/cfa-epinow2-pipeline/reference/index.html#pipeline): Manages R environment to run `{EpiNow2}` from a fixed random seed for both `{EpiNow2}` initialization and Stan sampling.
 1. [**Outputs**](https://cdcgov.github.io/cfa-epinow2-pipeline/reference/index.html#write-output): Processes `{EpiNow2}` model fits to a standardized flat output format.
-    - In the pipeline, full model fits are saved as `.rds` files, as well as via this flat output format.
+    - In the pipeline, full model fits are saved as `.rds` files, as well as via this flat output format (in parquet).
 1. **Metadata**: Extracts and saves metadata on the model run alongside model outputs.

 The [`{cli}`](https://github.com/r-lib/cli) package is used for detailed R-style logging throughout.

 ## Output format

-This package standardizes `{EpiNow2}` outputs into samples and summary tables, saving them (along with relevant metadata and logs) in a consistent directory structure.
+This package standardizes `{EpiNow2}` outputs into samples and summary tables, saving them along with metadata and logs in a consistent directory structure.
 Outputs feed into downstream post-processing (e.g. plotting, scoring, analysis) pipelines.

 ### Structure